 Vitamin D plays a role in the regulation of the female reproductive system and fertility.
-Vitamin D3 and increased sun exposure has shown to be positive for those suffering from PCOS (polycystic ovarian syndrome), endometriosis, and infertility.
+Vitamin D3 and increased sun exposure have shown to be positive for those suffering from PCOS (polycystic ovarian syndrome), endometriosis, and infertility.
 Keep in mind that too much vitamin D can also pose a problem and this is why testing is important.

 Going back to sun exposure this research indicates that shifts in the light/dark cycle disrupt the circadian system and the female reproductive system.
 For women looking to optimize their fertility and have a healthy pregnancy this information is important.
 Advising against shift work for their women who are hoping to become pregnant and reducing artificial light at night may enhance fertility.
 Wearing glasses that block blue light and normalizing sleep schedules are two helpful tricks.
 The sleep/wake cycle is tightly linked to the light/dark cycle.
-This is why early morning exposure to daylight and being outside for at a minimum 15 minutes per day are crucial for restful sleep, a healthy stress response and fertility.
+This is why early morning exposure to daylight and being outside for at a minimum of 15 minutes per day are crucial for restful sleep, healthy stress response and fertility.

 The Functional Approach